 Creates a sparse matrix in

-MATSEQAIJ (compressed row) format (the default parallel PETSc format).
+MATAIJCUSPARSE (compressed row) format (the default parallel PETSc format).
+This matrix will ultimately pushed down to NVIDIA GPUs and use the CuSPARSE library for calculations.
 For good matrix assembly performance the user should preallocate the matrix storage by setting the parameter nz (or the array nnz).
 By setting these parameters accurately, performance during matrix assembly can be increased by more than a factor of 50.

 comm - MPI communicator, set to